DBraun/DawDreamer/README.md

 audio = engine.get_audio()
 wavfile.write('my_song.wav', SAMPLE_RATE, audio.transpose()) # don't forget to transpose!

-# You can get the audio of any node whose recording was enabled.
+# You can get the audio of any processor whose recording was enabled.
 filtered_audio = filter_processor.get_audio()
-# Or get it by name
+# Or get audio according to the processor's unique name
 filtered_audio = engine.get_audio("filter")

 # You can modify processors without recreating the graph.